 Designers’ Rug Center's, owner, Chris Smith sees the right rug as a work of art for your floor.
 Beginning in 1992, he has been traveling to the far corners of the earth, several times per year, to hand-select the finest rugs available from around the globe for his showroom in Naples.
-Serving homeowners and the design trade, Chris offers exotic rugs from India, Pakistan, China, Turkey, and Europe, with Designers’ Rug Center stocking the finest rugs the world has to offer.
+Serving homeowners and the design trade, Chris offers exotic rugs from India, Iran, Pakistan, China, Turkey, and Europe, with Designers’ Rug Center stocking a large selection of rugs from around the world.

 “We have got a lot of one-of-a-kind rugs that you are just not going to find anywhere else,” he said.
 “I always do my best to make sure of that.”

-The 6,500-square-foot showroom is filled with more than 5,000 Persians, Tibetans, Dhurries, and contemporary area rugs.
-The selection includes hand-knotted Oriental rugs in traditional designs, transitional Tibetan rugs, Sisal and Seagrass, custom Tibetan weaves, antique Persian rugs, magnificent reproductions, and custom-designed one-of-a-kind rugs.
+The 6,500-square-foot showroom is filled with more than 5,000 Persians, Tibetans, Flat Weaves, and contemporary area rugs.
+The selection includes hand-knotted Oriental rugs in traditional designs, transitional Tibetan rugs, Sisal and Seagrass, antique Persian rugs, magnificent reproductions, and custom-designed one-of-a-kind rugs.
 Sizes range from a 2-ft. by 3-ft. rug to elegant, palace-sized floor coverings.
 They also offer wall-to-wall carpeting and professional installation, as well.

 Designers’ Rug Center has a highly skilled staff to serve the interior designers and architectural professionals throughout South Florida.
-These design specialists, some of whom have been with the store for nearly two decades, provide consultation and assistance with the vast selection of floor coverings in colors and designs to enhance every room décor.
+These specialists, some of whom have been with the store for two decades, provide consultation and assistance with the vast selection of floor coverings in colors and designs to enhance every room's décor.

-Designers and their clients bring fabric swatches, pieces of art, or articles of clothing to Designers’ Rug Center, confident they can get a perfect match of color and texture in the showroom’s natural light.
+Designers and their clients bring fabric swatches or pieces of art to Designers’ Rug Center, confident they can get a perfect match of color and texture in the showroom’s natural light.

 Service is the hallmark of Designers’ Rug Center, and Chris is happy to take rugs to clients’ homes, move the furniture around, and leave the rugs for a week so the customers can feel assured and confident in their selection.
 In addition to the free in-home trials, Designers’ Rug Center has a lifetime trade-in policy, free shipping in the United States, and professional cleaning and repair service.